khalid-hussain/shaheen/chap7.md

 with the confidence that our swords can defend our freedom."

 After Moosa's speech the people started shouting, saying that they wanted to hear something from the Frontier Falcon.
-Abut Hassan looked at Badr Bin Mughira and said, "Please do say a few words.
+Abut Hassan looked at Badr bin Mughira and said, "Please do say a few words.
 Never has such a large crowd gathered in front of my palace."

-In a state of confusion, Badr Bin Mughira looked here and there but Moosa held him by his hand and made him stand on the stairs.
+In a state of confusion, Badr bin Mughira looked here and there but Moosa held him by his hand and made him stand on the stairs.

-For Badr Bin Mughira, addressing such a large audience was a big challenge.
+For Badr bin Mughira, addressing such a large audience was a big challenge.
 For a while he kept staring at the crowd in a state of confusion.
 Finally, he began his speech reluctantly: